 In forward flight, the rotor disk is tilted forward, which also tilts the total lift-thrust force of the rotor disk forward.
-When the helicopter is banked, the rotor disk is tilted sideward resulting in lift being separated into two components.
+When resulting in lift being separated into two components.
 Lift acting upward and opposing weight is called the vertical component of lift.
 Lift acting horizontally and opposing inertia (centrifugal force) is the horizontal component of lift (centripetal force).
-[Figure 2-44]
+[Figure 2-45]